 What are house amenities?

-An amenity is any addition to a home that's considered valuable to tenants or buyers.
-These can be public amenities, such as nearby highways, shopping centers, and public transit.
+Amenities are any additions to a home that are considered valuable to tenants or buyers.
+They can be public amenities, such as nearby highways, shopping centers, and public transit.
 They can also be private amenities that are specific to the property, such as major appliances, detailed finishes, and large yards.
 Amenities may be included in the initial construction of the home, or they may be added in subsequent renovations.